otrv4/otrv4/otrv4.md

 1. Receives Pre-key message from Bob:
     * Validates Bob's User Profile.
+    * Picks the highest compatible version of OTR listed in Bob's profile.
+      If the versions are incompatible, Alice does not send any further messages.
+      Version prioritization is explained [here](#version-priority).
     * Sets `their_ecdh` as ECDH ephemeral public key.
     * Sets `their_dh` as DH ephemeral public key.
 2. Generates and sets `our_ecdh` as ephemeral ECDH keys.